Officer (armed forces): Warrant officers

 In some branches of many armed forces, there exists a third grade of officer known as a warrant officer.
 In the armed forces of the United States, warrant officers are initially appointed by the Secretary of the service and then commissioned by the President of the United States upon promotion to chief warrant officer.
 In many other countries (as in the armed forces of the Commonwealth nations), warrant officers often fill the role of very senior non-commissioned officers.
 Their position is affirmed by warrant from the bureaucracy directing the force—for example, the position of regimental sergeant major in regiments of the British Army is held by a warrant officer appointed by the British government.

-In the U.S. military, a warrant officer is a technically-focused subject matter expert, such as helicopter pilot or information technology specialist.
-There are no warrant officers in the U.S. Air Force and the U.S. Space Force; the USAF last warrant officers retired in the 1980s, and ranks became dormant.
+In the U.S. military, a warrant officer is a technically focused subject matter expert, such as helicopter pilot or information technology specialist.
+Until 2024, there were no warrant officers in the U.S. Air Force and the U.S. Space Force continues to have no warrant officers; the last of the previous cohort of USAF warrant officers retired in the 1980s and the ranks became dormant until the program was resurrected in 2024.
 The USSF has not established any warrant officer ranks.
 All other U.S. Armed Forces have warrant officers, with warrant accession programs unique to each individual service's needs.
-Although Warrant Officers normally have more years in service than regular commissioned officers, they are below regular commissioned officers in the rank hierarchy.
+Although Warrant Officers normally have more years in service than commissioned officers, they are below commissioned officers in the rank hierarchy.
 In certain instances, commissioned chief warrant officers can command units.